franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 decorators are contained within a single `Vec` using enum polymorphism.
-The enum adds a bit of memory overhead and extra logic (variant matching), it is generated using the nodyn macro which icreases compilation time.
+The enum adds a bit of memory overhead and extra logic (variant matching), it is generated using the nodyn macro which increases compilation time.
 But the `Vec` provides a familiar and easy API to manipulate the decorators.
 The `garnishes!` macro and `GarnishableWidget` trait offer a fluent API, enhancing developer ergonomics even more.
 Maintainability is much improved, both for